CNAG-Biomedical-Informatics/clarid-tools/README.md

 ## 📝 Description

-**ClarID-Tools** is a flexible, schema-driven toolkit for generating and parsing structured identifiers for **subject** and **biosample** data.
-The objective is to standardize how subject and biosample metadata are encoded into compact, informative IDs for downstream integration and tracking.
+**ClarID-Tools** is a toolkit for working with the **ClarID** specification, including the reference command-line implementation, preprocessing utilities, and example workflows.
+The objective is to standardize how subject and biosample metadata are transformed into compact, informative IDs for downstream integration, tracking, and exchange.

 ---